The United States has 50 states, and no two are the same.

 Woody Guthrie is a folk music legend and his song ‘Oklahoma Hills’ showcases his story-telling talent.
 He focuses on the life of a cowboy out in the prairie in the song as he paints a picture of riding his horse across a reservation among oak trees and flowing cotton.
 As the song continues, the cowboy confesses he’s now far away from his beloved Oklahoma hills as he travels the country, though, in his mind, he’s always home.

-Related: Gallop over to the best songs about horses.
+Related: best songs about horses.

 Portland, Oregon – Loretta Lynn (Oregon)